jruydemir/recipes/entrees/chicken_tinga.md

 2. In pan, add the onion, cook for 4 minutes, add garlic and cook for another minute.

 3. Add tomatoes and cook for 10 minutes.
-Add veggies to blender, as well as chipotle and parsley.
+Add veggies to blender, as well as chipotle, parsley, oregano, and cumin.
 Blend until smooth.

 4. Add sauce back to pan, head over medium, add 1/2 cup of remaining chicken broth at a time.
 Mixing in and allow to reduce back to orignal amount.
 Repeat until all chicken broth is used.